- Does Life Insurance Cover Death By Radiation Poisoning?

 However, if a medical exam shows the applicant has cancer, whether from radiation or unknown causes, he or she could be denied coverage.

-“The cause of the cancer (radiation or otherwise) would not be a factor.
+“The cause of cancer (radiation or otherwise) would not be a factor.
 We would underwrite based on the cancer itself – the type, grade and stage would govern the offer,” she said.

 Many insurance companies will cover those who have been successfully treated for cancer, but there could be a several-year waiting period to ensure the applicant is indeed cancer-free.